anjanabalabhaskara/smart-grid-attack-synthesis-tool/README.md

 * Copy all the .mat files from folder mat_files and simulink models from folder rl_models_simulink in the repository to the path C:\trunk\demos\SystemModelsAndData
 * Copy staliro_gui.m and staliro_gui.fig to the path C:\trunk
 * Run "H = staliro_gui" in matlab command window to open the Graphical User Interface (GUI)

+# Demonstration of the Graphical User Interface (GUI) tool: